Oklahoma City Teens Allegedly Chased A Family Of Undocumented Immigrants, Shot Them With BB Guns

 A group of Oklahoma City teenagers allegedly chased a family of undocumented immigrants around their neighborhood, shooting them with BB guns, Oklahoma City’s KFOR-TV reports.

-A woman who asked to be identified only by her last name, Quintero, says that she and her daughters had been out and about on Monday and returned home, only see three teenagers on her property.
+A woman who asked to be identified only by her last name, Quintero, says that she and her daughters had been out and about on Monday and returned home, only to see three teenagers on her property.
 When the teens saw her, they fled, but Ms. Quintero and the daughters chased them — that is, until the women saw that the teens were holding guns.
 She didn’t know at the time that they were BB guns; thinking they were real, she and the daughters fled and returned home.

 Back at her home, Quintero saw a bunch of strangers — a father, his two sons, and 6-year-old daughter — cowering and hiding.
 The father explained to Quintero that they’d been shot at with BB guns by the teens.
-He had been hit in the shoulder, his 11-year-old daughter had been hit in the arm, and his daughter had been shot in the leg.
+He had been hit in the shoulder, his 11-year-old son had been hit in the arm, and his daughter had been shot in the leg.

 “I was terrified.
 I’m still terrified.
 The little boy was holding his arm.
 I said, ‘Let me take you to the hospital, he’s bleeding,'” Ms. Quintero said.